9 Regional Pizza Toppings Worth a Try

 Some people can become so devoted to their favorite specific pizza toppings, that many online ordering apps allow you to preset your preferences with the expectation they’re never going to change.

 Granted, pepperoni and mushroom with extra cheese never fails to satisfy.
-But if you're feeling adventurous, try ordering one of these regional-specialty toppings that might totally change your pizza perspective.
+But in honor of National Pizza Week (which kicks off today), try ordering one of these regional specialty toppings that might totally change your pizza perspective.

 It’s no great surprise that crustaceans who were occupying the coast just a few hours prior to being served are going to be a town specialty.
-But Boston does a great job incorporating shellfish on their Italian-inspired wares, too: One of the most notable dishes is at Scampo inside the Liberty Hotel, where chef Lydia Shire takes a thin crust pizza and douses it with heavy cream, garlic, and the meat of an entire two-pound lobster.
+But Boston does a great job of incorporating shellfish into their Italian-inspired fare, too: One of the most notable dishes is at Scampo inside the Liberty Hotel (and former jail), where chef Lydia Shire takes a thin crust pizza and douses it with heavy cream, garlic, and the meat of an entire two-pound lobster.

 If you think you’ve tried every possible cheese variety on your crust, you might have missed St. Louis’s proprietary variation: Provel, a highly-processed blend of Swiss, provolone, and cheddar.
 Gooey, waxy, and thick, it can be found at area chain Imo’s, which also doubles as the cheese’s distributor.